As if there are not enough reasons to quit smoking, breaking the habit is even more important if you have diabetes or want to avoid getting it.

 - Increased cholesterol and other fat levels in your blood

 A person with some or all of the risk factors might never develop diabetes, but your chances increase as more risk factors are present.
-Certain risk factors like age, family history, and ethnicity cannot be altered, but a change in lifestyle that includes eating a modified diet, increasing physical activity, and quitting smoking might help reduce your risk.
-Ask you doctor for specific recommendations that are right for you.
+Certain risk factors like age, family history, and ethnicity cannot be changed, but a change in lifestyle that includes eating a modified diet, increasing physical activity, and quitting smoking might help reduce your risk.
+Ask your doctor for specific recommendations that are right for you.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy